 The provision of telecommunications services in Canada is regulated by the CRTC pursuant to the Telecommunications Act.
 The Telecommunications Act provides for the regulation of facilities-based telecommunications common carriers under federal jurisdiction.
-With certain exceptions, companies that own or operate transmission facilities in Canada that are used to offer telecommunications services to the public for compensation are deemed "telecommunications common carriers" under the Telecommunications Act administered by the CRTC and are subject to regulation.
+With certain exceptions, companies that own or operate transmission facilities in Canada that are used to offer telecommunications services to the public for compensation are deemed

+"telecommunications common carriers" under the Telecommunications Act administered by the CRTC and are subject to regulation.
 Cable operators offering telecommunications services are deemed "Broadcast Carriers."

-In the Canadian telecommunications market, we operate as a Competitive Local Exchange Carrier ("CLEC") and a Broadcast Carrier.
-We also operate our own 4G, LTE-A and 5G mobile wireless networks and offer services over these networks as a Wireless Service Provider ("WSP").
+In the Canadian telecommunications market, we operate as a CLEC and a Broadcast Carrier.
+We also operate our own 4G mobile wireless network and offer services over this network as a Wireless Service Provider ("WSP").